Animate

 - Click on the Rectangle tool or another tool than involves a fill and draw a shape.

-- Select the Gradient Transform Tool (underneath the Free Transform Tool which is second from the top) See how the various edit handles (center point, width handle, and rotation handle) affect the gradient.
+- Select the Gradient Transform Tool (underneath the Free Transform Tool) See how the various edit handles (center point, width handle, and rotation handle) affect the gradient.

 - Now select Radial gradient in the